 "Every time I tried losing weight, I gained it back.
 I desperately wanted to be on a different path and realized most of what I feared was preventable," said McDill.

 In her third year of studying for her doctor of Osteopathy Medicine degree, McDill had problems with gallstones.
 With a prior history of deep vein thrombosis, she was worried about developing diabetes.
 She knew these symptoms would only progress unless she made a change.

 In June 2009, McDill began seriously thinking about weight loss surgery.
-She was beginning her third year clinical rotations at Bethesda Memorial Hospital when she met her surgical rotation preceptor, Miguel Lopez-Viego, M.D., general and vascular surgeon, and Medical Director of the Bethesda Center for Surgical Weight Reduction.
+She was beginning her third year clinical rotations at Bethesda Hospital East when she met her surgical rotation preceptor, Miguel Lopez-Viego, M.D., general and vascular surgeon, and Medical Director of the Bethesda Center for Surgical Weight Reduction.
 It was a unique opportunity to gain insight on the different surgical options, as well as the risks and benefits of weight loss surgery.

 "All the pieces were coming together.
 I finally decided that I deserved to be healthy," McDill recalls.
 "I decided to put myself first, only I was responsible for my health."

 Teresa scheduled her sleeve gastrectomy for November 4, 2009, at the Bethesda Center for Surgical Weight Reduction.
 She weighed 240 pounds and wore a size 22.

 Going through nutritional counseling with a dietitian at Bethesda prior to surgery was part of her preparation.
 She had to understand why she was over eating, and learn to control her food addiction and ignore cravings.

 "Unlike other addictions, you can't give up food completely," she explained.
 "I had to change my whole attitude and learn to listen to the 'full' feeling and stop eating."